marmarosi/Csla8ModelTemplDocs/src/content/templates/simple.view.md

 ---
-title: Simple List Model
+title: Simple View Model
-slug: simple-list
+slug: simple.view
-description: Simple List Model Description
+description: Simple View Model Description
 folder: /simple
-position: 1
+position: 2
 ---

 Layout routes are defined by using a parent file and child folder with the same name.